Penobscot: Birchbark canoes

 The birch bark canoe was at one time an important mode of transportation for all nations of the Wabanaki Confederacy.
 Each nation makes a characteristic shape of canoe.
 The vessels are each made from one piece of bark from a white birch tree.
 If done correctly, the large piece of bark can be removed without killing the tree.

 Spirituality

-The Penobscot have a rich history of connection to the land and all of its bounties in Maine which is apparent in their folklore and reverence towards all things.
-Their rich spiritual cosmology informs their efforts of preserving land and natural resources in their sacred homeland.
-The landscapes of Maine are extremely valuable to the survival and beliefs of the Penobscot; their namesake river is personified, and most dear to them.
-Annette Kolodny describes "how deeply rooted the Penobscot cosmology is within the Maine landscape; their ethic of mutual obligation to a land full of spirits, animal-people, and daunting power is fundamentally geographic, every place name helping to orient a traveler in relation to both physical space and spiritual power."
+The Penobscot have a deep-rooted connection to the land and its resources in Maine, reflected in their folklore and reverence for all living things.
+Their rich spiritual cosmology guides their efforts to preserve land and natural resources within their sacred homeland.
+The landscapes of Maine are central to the Penobscot's survival and beliefs, with their namesake river particularly cherished and personified.
+As Annette Kolodny observes, the Penobscot cosmology is "deeply rooted within the Maine landscape; their ethic of mutual obligation to a land full of spirits, animal-people, and daunting power is fundamentally geographic, every place name helping to orient a traveler in relation to both physical space and spiritual power."